SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 given in :ref:`RadiationReaction <RadiationReaction>`.

 Polynomial fits of this integral can be obtained in log-log or log10-log10 domain.
-However, high accuracy requires high-order polynomials.
-(order 20 for an accuracy around :math:`10^{-10}` for instance).
+However, high accuracy requires high-order polynomials (order 20 for an accuracy around :math:`10^{-10}` for instance).
 In :program:`Smilei`, an order 5 and 10 polynomial fits are implemented.
-They are valid for quantum parameters :math:`\chi` between 1e-3 and 10.
+They are valid for quantum parameters :math:`\chi` between :math:`10^{-3}` and 10.

 The stochastic diffusive model is accessible in the species configuration under the name ``Niel``.